 Ultimately, good mathematicians usually have a good working memory.
 If your child has a poor working memory they will find it hard to hold onto facts and remember multiple instructions.
 If they have a two-step math problem for example, they may solve the first part then forget it by the time they get to the second part.
 It can cause a lot of frustration and be a big barrier to their confidence, motivation and ability to retain facts.
 Their mathematical ability may be just fine but a poor working memory is preventing them from being able to allow their learning to be held onto.

 In my opinion, a working memory is really underestimated and overlooked in terms of how much it impacts a child’s experience of maths.

 To improve your memory, you don’t necessarily need to play math related games, there are lots of different memory games you can play online or in real life.
 Online there is an abundance of memory games available from a simple google search.
 One I use regularly involves a pattern which is covered up and then you have to remember where the pattern is, I have found this to be very popular and I often use it for 5 mins at the start of a session to warm up the brain!
 You can do also do things like place a group of objects on a tray, cover it up, see how many you can remember.
 You could look at a group of words for 2 minutes, how many can you remember?
 You could try to remember sequences of numbers, maybe phone numbers.
 You can play a game where each time you add a word onto a list, this was a childhood fave of mine, create a shopping list and as you went round the circle somebody adds a new item onto the list.
 The possibilities are endless, you can make it fun but doing lots of things that improve your child’s memory will also impact on your child’s ability with maths.

 I hope you have found my top tips useful.
-If you would like even more support, come join us in our FREE closed Facebook group for Year 6 parents where I will be able to share resources, give advice and answer any Year 6 Maths questions you may have.
+If you would like even more support, come join us in my FREE closed Facebook group for Year 6 parents where I will be able to share resources, give advice and answer any Year 6 Maths SATs questions you may have.